Benefits of Extra Virgin Olive Oil For Health, Skin, Hair

 Good Hair Oil

-If you have dry and dull hair, just start using the extra virgin olive oil to make your hair moisturized and shining.[26]
+If you have dry and dull hair, just start using extra virgin olive oil to make your hair moisturized and shining.[26]

 This oil forms a protective cover around the outer layers of the hair to make them look healthy and beautiful.

-9. Strengthens and Protects The Bones
+9. Strengthens and protects the bones

-A study published in 2012 in the Journal of Clinical Endocrinology and Metabolism discovered that people who used olive oil for cooking have higher levels of osteocalcin (bone gamma-carboxy glutamic acid-containing protein) in their blood.
+A study published in 2012 in the Journal of Clinical Endocrinology and Metabolism discovered that people who used olive oil for cooking had higher levels of osteocalcin (bone gamma-carboxy glutamic acid-containing protein) in their blood.
 The density and strength of the bone are highly dependent on the sufficient availability of osteocalcin in the blood.

-10. Improves Brain Functioning
+10. Improves brain functioning

 It is also found that visual memory and verbal fluency improve a lot with regular consumption of this natural cooking oil.

-As we had discussed at the beginning of this article, the oleocanthal compound in this oil reduces the risk of Alzheimer’s disease which causes dementia and memory loss.
+As we had discussed at the beginning of this article, the oleocanthal compound in this oil reduces the risk of Alzheimer’s disease, which causes dementia and memory loss.

 The monounsaturated fat in olive oil is the healthy fat required for the body.
 It does not lead to excessive fat storage, especially belly fat.